 The New York mainstream press is all over Bill T Jones’ musical “Fela!,” about the late Nigerian Afrobeat king.
 The musical recently opened in the city.
 Everybody wants the show to succeed in a downmarket for the theater industry on Broadway.
 “The New York Times” has done a few pieces– a preview and a review, while “The Village Voice” published a long piece by one of its music writers, Rob Harvilla, who, among others, also wondered aloud about Fela’s treatment of his 29 wives or queens that he wed all at once and who he regularly physically abused.
 According to Harvilla, this violence and abuse is “… mostly played for laughs in a goofy mass-wedding-photo scene, though that arrangement had, of course, far more serious and transgressive overtones.”
 He quotes one of the writers: “The nature of his relationship with the multiple wives is very complicated,” Finally, Harvilla notes about Fela’s death by AIDS: “An onscreen title card notes that Fela died in 1997, but omits the cause: complications caused by AIDS, a disease he denied existed.”

-This comes as disingenuous as Fela’s cause of death is fairly well known and confirmed by those close to him.
+Most observers would view this as disingenuous since Fela’s cause of death is fairly well known and confirmed by those close to him.

 For example, days after his passing in 1997, his brother, Olikoye Ransome-Kuti, a doctor and former health minister, read a statement on behalf of the family (in the presence of other family members), “… confirm[ing] that Fela had died of heart failure caused by AIDS.”
 At the time, the AP added in its report, that this revelation “immediately raised questions about whether any of Fela’s 27 wives had contracted the disease.”